Electric Distribution Rate Review

 It seems like my rates are adjusted regularly, why is this?

 Massachusetts law requires utilities to solicit for energy supply every six months, thus the energy supply rate changes on your bill each January and July.
 This filing is for the distribution charges on your bill.
 In recent years, Eversource’s distribution rates have remained stable due to efficient cost management while electric reliability has improved.

 Why is Eversource changing its rate classifications?

-As part of the rate review, Eversource proposed to consolidating different rate classifications across our Massachusetts service territory.
+As part of the rate review, Eversource will be consolidating 63 different rate classifications across our Massachusetts service territory to 10.
 The new, simplified rate classifications will be easier to understand for customers, standardized across Massachusetts, and eliminate outdated provisions.

-New rate classifications seek to standardize Eversource’s rate descriptions and eligibility, time-of-use periods and demand definitions.
+New rate classifications seek to standardize Eversource’s rate descriptions and eligibility, time-of-use periods, demand definitions and billing processes.

 How will Discount Rate customers be impacted?

 The projected bill impact for Discount Rate customers is less than 1 percent.
 However, this rate review proposes to increase discount levels from between 22.5 and 27.1 percent to 30 percent.